 8. Investment banking careers are well-paid, seeing how new MBA graduates can expect to earn between $100,000–300,000 yearly, alongside performance bonuses

-In addition, managing directors of investment banks can expect a base salary starting from $273,000.
+In addition, managing directors of investment banks can expect a base salary starting from $273,000, a huge discrepancy from the average American income.
 Generally, bonuses average $135,000 yearly, as reported by the Wall Street Oasis.

 Real Estate Investment Statistics